njwatson32/rt-expiration/draft-watson-oauth-refresh-token-expiration.md

 # Terminology

-"Resource owner" and "user" are used interchangeably to refer to the entity capable of granting access to a protected resource.
+"Resource owner" and "user" may be used interchangeably to refer to the entity capable of granting access to a protected resource.

-"Client", "application", and "relying party" are used interchangeably to refer to the application making protected resource requests on behalf of the resource owner and with its authorization.
+"Client", "application", and "relying party" may be used interchangeably to refer to the application making protected resource requests on behalf of the resource owner and with its authorization.

 # Concepts